-In Chapter 22.0, the environmental effects of credible accidents, malfunctions, and unplanned events of the Project during each applicable Project phase will be assessed.
+Accidents, malfunctions, and unplanned events will also be assessed in Chapter 7.0.
+The environmental effects of credible accidents, malfunctions, and unplanned events of the Project during each applicable Project phase will be assessed.
 A generalized description of credible accidents, malfunctions, and unplanned events that may occur during construction, operation, or decommissioning, reclamation and closure of the Project will be provided in this chapter, followed by an environmental effects analysis of these accidents, malfunctions, and unplanned events.